FBakkensen/BCXLFTranslator/docs/tdd-step-by-step-implementation.md

 - Ensure cross-browser compatibility

 Write these tests first:
-1. Test generating HTML content from statistics
+1. Test generating valid HTML structure from statistics data
-2. Test inclusion of visualization elements
+2. Test inclusion of CSS and JavaScript in the generated HTML
-3. Test HTML structure and validity
+3. Test creation of data tables with correct statistics values
-4. Test self-contained nature of the report
+4. Test generation of chart visualization data for source percentages
-5. Test with various statistics configurations
+5. Test self-contained nature (no external dependencies) of the report
-6. Test rendering in a headless browser environment
+6. Test HTML validity against W3C standards

 Follow the Red-Green-Refactor cycle:
 1. Write failing tests first